 Reviewing words that you’ve “learned” is a nightmare.
 Everything just gets added to a pile, forcing you to either spend far too long reviewing or ignore it completely.

-Here’s the response from Mark Kaufmann, son of Steve and co-founder of LingQ:
+Here’s the response from Mark Kaufmann, son of super polyglot Steve Kaufmann and co-founder of LingQ:

 You can assign different learning statuses to your vocabulary so you can then review by status, or by importance or by using tags.
 We recommend tagging for verb forms or really anything that is giving you trouble and then filtering by those tags on the Vocabulary page so you can focus on specific words only.
 Or, you can filter by phrases, lessons to refine a more targeted list for dedicated review.

 I guess that it comes down to LingQ being purely an input tool, and that the exercises of vocabulary building tools are merely extras.

 Helpful extras, yes.
 But the whole reviewing process could use some improvement.

 With LingQ you’re bound to find lessons that interest you.

 They have a huge searchable database.